International Coastal Cleanup

 WHAT: The International Coastal Cleanup is the world's largest volunteer effort for our ocean and waterways.
 People all over the world remove trash from the shores and document what they find.
 The data is compiled and published in an annual global report on marine debris by the Ocean Conservancy.
 Take a look at our highlights from the 2015 cleanup and the full Rhode Island report!

 WHEN: The 2016 date is Saturday, September 17, with alternate dates available through September and October.
-Cleanups will be posted here for signup in mid-July.
+SIGN UP for a cleanup!
+For detailed info on each cleanup, including meeting sites, browse our full CLEANUP LIST.

 WHERE: Beaches in Rhode Island and all over the world!